-c.
-Elective courses - 6 semester hours
+Elective courses - 6 semester hours required; up to 12 hours allowed

 Elective courses allow room for students to take additional courses of interest to round out their education.
 These can include CPE, denominational requirements, or other topics of special interest that do not otherwise fit the requirements for the degree.
 Students concentrating in Old Testament or New Testament are required to complete one year of the appropriate Biblical language.